 Cold Water Oil: Offshore Petroleum Cultures is a collection of essays examining how societies conceive of fossil fuel extraction in the inhospitable but fragile waters of the North Atlantic and Arctic oceans.

-Cold Water Oil will be of great interest to students and researchers interested in climate change, energy humanities, critical ocean studies, and North Atlantic and Arctic issues.
+Cold Water Oil engages students and researchers interested in climate change, energy humanities, critical ocean studies, and North Atlantic and Arctic issues.

 Table of Contents